How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 9. Store Loyalty Apps: Clip Digital Coupons

-For example, the Aldi app allows you to tap into its weekly coupons, create a shopping list and find the nearest store.
+For example, the Aldi app allows you to tap into its weekly coupons, create a grocery shopping list and find the nearest store.
 The Publix app works similarly, allowing you to clip digital coupons to use at checkout.

 11 Simple Ways to Save Without Coupons